-If there is a partial revocation of the act, the tax authorities shall, within three days, notify the taxpayer to confirm, within ten days, if he or she wants to continue with the judicial claim.
+If there is a partial revocation of the act, the tax authorities shall, within three days, notify the taxpayers to confirm, within ten days, if they want to continue with the judicial claim.

 If the act is totally revoked, the tax authorities shall contact the person representing the tax authorities in court to promote the termination of the judicial claim.